-- 1-2 a This policy plays a part in "conserving the character of the village as an attractive, safe community".
-The identity and physical character of Cottenham is defined by the Conservation Area^{G9} (see figure 9 and the central "Lanes" that form the heart around which linear expansion occurred along the arterial roads of the rural parish.
-Typical features (see figure 8) include: - a) mid-Victorian Cottenham villas, built from buff bricks under a slate roof bookended with chimneys.
-Houses are often aligned directly on the pavement edge with no front border or garden, with five large windows arranged symmetrically around an imposing front door and a gated side entrance through to a yard and cascade of outbuildings and, near the village edges, on to open farmland behind. - b) smaller, simpler terraced or semi-detached houses of similar date and materials. - c) a substantial number of bespoke properties of various styles and vintage, usually aligned directly on the edge of a pavement which is often narrow. - 1-2b Car Dyke^{G6} (between Green End and Top Moor), the Romano-British settlement at Bullocks Haste Common^{G7} and Crowlands Moat^{G8} (off Broad Lane) are Scheduled Monuments^{G33}. - 1-2c Cottenham's All Saints' Church is a Grade I Listed Building^{G32}

-1-2 d 66 Grade II Listed Buildings^{G32} are mostly located on the High Street and, apart from Tower Mill^{G34} and the Moreton 1853 Almshouses^{G35}, inside the Conservation Area^{G9}.
+- 1-2a This policy plays a part in "conserving the character of the village as an attractive, safe community".
+The identity and physical character of Cottenham is defined by the Conservation Area^{G9} (see Figure 9 and the central "Lanes" that form the heart around which linear expansion occurred along the arterial roads of the rural parish.
+Typical features (see Figure 8) include: - a) mid-Victorian Cottenham villas, built from buff bricks under a slate roof bookended with chimneys.
+Houses are often aligned directly on the pavement edge with no front border or garden, with five large windows arranged symmetrically around an imposing front door and a gated side entrance through to a yard and cascade of outbuildings and, near the village edges, on to open farmland behind. - b) smaller, simpler terraced or semi-detached houses of similar date and materials. - c) a substantial number of bespoke properties of various styles and vintage, usually aligned directly on the edge of a pavement which is often narrow. - 1-2b Car Dyke^{G6} (between Green End and Top Moor), the Romano-British settlement at Bullocks Haste Common^{G7} and Crowlands Moat^{G8} (off Broad Lane) are Scheduled Monuments^{G33}.
+Cottenham's All Saints' Church is a Grade I Listed Building^{G32} - 1-2c Policy COH/1-2 sets a positive context for development proposals to come forward which would conserve or enhance designated heritage assets.
+The policy recognises the significant role played by heritage assets in defining the character and appearance of the village of Cottenham.
+Where proposals would generate a degree of harm to a designated heritage asset their determination will be made in accordance with national planning policy (NPPF 189-202) and Local Plan Policy NH/14 Heritage Assets. - 1-2d One Grade I and 65 Grade II Listed Buildings^{G32} are mostly located on the High Street and, apart from Tower Mill^{G34} and the Moreton 1853 Almshouses^{G35}, inside the Conservation Area^{G9}.